zextras/tech-doc/source/suite/backup.rst

    `SmartScan <./cli.xml#backup_doSmartScan>`_ for the first time:
    ``zxsuite backup doSmartScan start``

-..

-   **Tip**

-   To avoid a flood of notifications about running operations, it is suggested to lower the default *Notification level* from **Information** to one of **Warning**, **Error**, or **Critical** (see Figure `figure_title <#img-backup-notification>`_).
+.. hint:: To avoid a flood of notifications about running operations, it is suggested to lower the default *Notification level* from **Information** to one of **Warning**, **Error**, or **Critical** (see Figure `figure_title <#img-backup-notification>`_).